aldohemsn/persona-translation-analyzer/README.md

     -   Hovering over any highlighted text reveals a detailed tooltip with the specific cause and the AI's full explanation.

-    -   A header provides a statistical summary of the error types found.

 ## Features

--   **Deep, Nuanced Analysis:** Moves beyond simple error-checking to provide qualitative feedback on style and structure.
+-   **Deep, Nuanced Analysis:** Moves beyond simple error-checking to provide qualitative feedback on style and structure based on a calibrated analytical framework.

+-   **Interactive Diagnostic Identifiers:** Replaces a static count with interactive, color-coded dots in each case header.
+Hovering over an identifier instantly highlights the corresponding error in the text, providing a fluid way to locate issues, especially overlapping ones.

+-   **Focus Control:** A toggle allows the user to show or hide the "Revised Text" column, enabling focused comparison between the source and the draft translation while preserving the layout.

+-   **Cohesive Reading Experience:** Presents cases as a single, continuous document to facilitate in-context understanding of sequential texts.

 -   **Client-Side Operation:** No server or complex setup required.
 Both tools run directly in your web browser.

--   **Robust AI Interaction:** Employs batch processing and a recursive fallback strategy to handle API limitations gracefully.

--   **Interactive & Intuitive UI:** Clean, clear presentation of complex data makes reviewing the analysis effortless.

 -   **Standardized Data Format:** The `cases.json` output provides a structured, portable record of the analysis.